Updated: Jul 26, 2022

 At the end of May, we introduced you to The Stable - a group of loveable running fanatics haunting the hallowed ground of Battersea Park in London.
-Under the guidance of KOTWF running coach Matt Welsh, the Stallions tackle almost every distance on every surface - and they have been very busy indeed!
+Under the guidance of KOTWF running coach Matt Welsh, these runners tackle almost every distance on every surface - and they have been very busy indeed!
 That means there is a lot to keep track of.
 We reconnect with The Stable to see what they've been up to and how their racing has been going since last spring.

 Summer - Dave Clarke Mile Extravaganza